samrat2k03/Student-Hub/README.md

-# V2---Student-Hub
+# Student-Hub-advanced-student-information-system-
-this is second version of my student hub , the previous version of this project was already uploaded
+Here, this is the advanced version of student information system

-Dont misuse it 🙏
+This Web app is made up of using React and firebase.

+You want to check this on : https://student-hub-1.web.app/    &

+You can access complete project files by clicking this link : https://drive.google.com/file/d/1YHjJEf7pHEnbTE1P3vYK4prIurzINBgz/view?usp=share_link